Presidency of Woodrow Wilson: Other issues

 In 1919, the Wilson administration acquiesced in the Balfour Declaration without supporting Zionism in an official way.
 Wilson expressed sympathy for the plight of Jews, especially in Poland and France.

-In May 1920, the Wilson administration a proposal to Congress to have the U.S. accept a mandate from the League of Nations to take over Armenia.
+In May 1920, the Wilson administration submitted a proposal to Congress to have the U.S. accept a mandate from the League of Nations to take over Armenia.
 Bailey notes this was opposed by American public opinion, and had the support of only 23 senators.
 Richard G. Hovannisian states that Wilson "made all the wrong arguments" for the mandate and focused less on the immediate policy than on how history would judge his actions: "[he] wished to place it clearly on the record that the abandonment of Armenia was not his doing."

 List of international trips

 Wilson made two international trips during his presidency.
 He was the first sitting president to travel to Europe.
-He spent nearly seven months in Europe after World War I (interrupted by a brief 9-day return stateside).
+He spent nearly seven months in Europe after World War I (interrupted by a brief nine-day return stateside).